 ~ Gluten, a naturally occurring protein in wheats, barley, and rye which gives bread its spongy texture, is now often on the ingredient list.
 Ah yes, the “if some is good, more is better” mentality!
 Except it isn’t better…

-Today’s wheat contains more simple carbohydrates in the form of starch, more gluten, and it alters our intestinal health…hello body fat!
+Today’s wheat contains more starch, more gluten, and it alters our intestinal health…all bad news for regulating body fat!
 (2) This applies to whole wheat products as well.